AbdalftahAbu-Khurma/Algorithms-Problem-Solving-Level-2/README.md

-# 📘 05 - Algorithms & Problem Solving – Level 2 (Programming Advices)
+# 📘 05 - Algorithms & Problem Solving – Level 2

-🎉 I’m happy to share that I’ve completed the **05 – Algorithms & Problem Solving Level 2** course  [AbouHadhood Platform](https://programmingadvices.com/). 🏆
+🎉 I’m happy to share that I’ve completed the **05 – Algorithms & Problem Solving Level 2** 🏆

 This repository contains **algorithmic problems and solutions** from Level 2, focusing on deepening problem-solving skills while applying the **Divide & Conquer** approach.